Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 At runtime the *Content API* engine searches *content service* annotations, instantiating a *service entry point* for each *service handler* found.
-A *service entry point* is basically an *HTTP servlet* mapped to a *service URL* where clients can send HTTP request with control commands.
+Internally a *service entry point* is basically an *HTTP servlet* mapped to a *service URL* where clients can send HTTP request with control commands.
 Developers do not have to care about servlet configuration or initialization, as the "Content API" takes care of this operations.
 The *service URL* has format below::